ShiwanthaH/MiddleOverStrikeRateOptimizer/README.md

 ## 🙏 Acknowledgments

 - Training data from ESPN Cricinfo and Cricksheet
-- XGBoost library for ML inference
+- CatBoost library for advanced ML inference
 - FastAPI and React communities
 - Tailwind CSS for beautiful styling